Utah-CS3550-Fall-2023/assignments/hw4.md

 questions, click through them as before.
 This will also take a few minutes.

-Tell the NGINX server to run on startup:

-    sudo systemctl enable nginx

-Open your browser and navigate to that IP address, as in http://XX.XX.XX.XX/ with your particular IP address in there.
-You should see a default web page for the NGINX web server.

 Start NGINX by running:

     sudo systemctl start nginx